godotengine/godot-docs/classes/class_streampeer.rst

 **Inherited By:** :ref:`StreamPeerBuffer<class_StreamPeerBuffer>`, :ref:`StreamPeerExtension<class_StreamPeerExtension>`, :ref:`StreamPeerGZIP<class_StreamPeerGZIP>`, :ref:`StreamPeerTCP<class_StreamPeerTCP>`, :ref:`StreamPeerTLS<class_StreamPeerTLS>`

-Abstraction and base class for stream-based protocols.
+Abstract base class for interacting with streams.

 .. rst-class:: classref-introduction-group

 Description
 -----------

-StreamPeer is an abstraction and base class for stream-based protocols (such as TCP).
+StreamPeer is an abstract base class mostly used for stream-based protocols (such as TCP).
 It provides an API for sending and receiving data through streams as raw data or strings.

 \ **Note:** When exporting to Android, make sure to enable the ``INTERNET`` permission in the Android export preset before exporting the project or using one-click deploy.
 Otherwise, network communication of any kind will be blocked by Android.